k-malek/Data-Eng-eCommerce/README.md

    ```

 ## **Why This Project?**
 This project demonstrates essential **Data Engineering skills** and serves as a **strong addition to your portfolio** when applying for Data Engineering positions.
 It highlights **real-world data processing scenarios** and best practices in data pipeline development.

----

-Would you like any adjustments or additions to better align with your project vision? 🚀